openenergymonitor/guide/source/setup/iotawatt.markdown

 ![iotawatt status](/images/setup/iota-emoncms.png)

 \* Emoncms UserID can be found in the `Setup > Account` page of Emoncms.org.

-Encrpted protocol is specific to Emoncms.org, posting to other Emoncms sever (e.g. emonPi) can only be done using un-encrypted http.

 <p class='note'>
 If network connectivity is lost, data logged locally to SD card will later be bulk-uploaded to Emoncms when connectivity is restored.